Dynamic resource allocation in eukaryotic Resource Balance Analysis: Introduction

 While classical RBA focuses on steady-state growth, real cells operate in dynamic environments and continuously adapt their resource allocation over time.
 Bridging steady-state RBA with dynamic optimal control theory therefore constitutes a natural and important extension of the framework.
 However, such an extension raises several theoretical challenges, including the treatment of macromolecular turnover, the preservation of convexity and tractability, and the rigorous connection between dynamic optimization and steady-state growth predictions.
 Building on existing RBA formulations that already incorporate macromolecular turnover, we revisit this extension from a theoretical and optimization-oriented perspective.
-Using the same modeling assumptions and notation as in the original framework of the work~\cite{GoelzerEukaryotic750182}, we reformulate metabolite and protein turnover in a way that makes explicit its impact on feasibility, convexity, and growth-rate optimization.
-In particular, we show that, as our minor contribution, under biologically reasonable assumptions, the inclusion of turnover does not alter the linear–convex structure of the RBA problem.
+Here, macromolecular turnover refers to the continuous degradation, renewal, and replacement of intracellular components, such as enzymes, ribosomes, and other protein complexes, which is essential for maintaining cellular homeostasis, adapting to environmental perturbations, and preserving functional integrity over time.
+Using the same modeling assumptions and notation as in the original framework of~\cite{GoelzerEukaryotic750182}, we reformulate metabolite and protein turnover in a way that makes explicit its impact on feasibility, convexity, and growth-rate optimization.
+In particular, we show that, under biologically reasonable assumptions, the inclusion of turnover preserves the linear--convex structure of the RBA feasibility problem.